mdn/content/files/en-us/glossary/decryption/index.md

 ![The decryption primitive.](decryption.png)

 Decryption is the reverse process of {{glossary("encryption")}} and if the key stays secret, is mathematically hard to perform.
-The difficulty depends on the security of the cryptographic algorithm chosen and the research progress of {{glossary("cryptanalysis")}}.
+How hard it is depends on how secure the cryptographic algorithm is, and that in itself is subject to change as the study of {{glossary("cryptanalysis")}} advances.

 ## See also